jeffijoe/baconpi-web/README.md

 This is the web frontend + backend for [BaconPi](https://baconpi-jeffijoe.rhcloud.com).

-For the Raspberry Pi client, see the (BaconPi Node Agent)[http://github.com/jeffijoe/baconpi-node-agent] repository.
+For the Raspberry Pi client, see the [BaconPi Node Agent](http://github.com/jeffijoe/baconpi-node-agent)repository.

 The entire BaconPi project was for learning the below tech stack.